FrameworkComputer/linux-docs/Enhanced-WiFi-Analyzer/README.md

 ### **For System Administrators**
 - Use Option 1 for baseline health assessment of fleet WiFi systems
 - Option 4 provides regulatory compliance checking for enterprise environments
-- Log outputs to files for trend analysis: `./wifi_diagnostic.sh | tee wifi_analysis.log`
+- Log outputs to files for trend analysis: `sudo bash wifi_diagnostic.sh | tee wifi_analysis.log`

 ### **For Developers/Power Users**
 - Option 6 provides direct CLI commands for automation and scripting